thisisAranya/Clinical-LLM-API/README.md

-# Clinical LLM API: Fine-Tuning & Deployment for Medical QA
+# Medical-GPT: GPT tailored for medical Q&A

 This project demonstrates the end-to-end workflow of fine-tuning a lightweight GPT-2 model for clinical question answering and deploying it as a REST API.